roaddan/dir-00-64tass-src/README.md

 ----------------
 CBM C64 and Vic20 development using 64tass.
 ===========================================
-Those files where created to experiment assembly programming for the Commodore 64 and Vic20 using a simple text editor and the make utility.
+Those files where created to experiment assembly lamguage programming for the Commodore 64 and Vic20 using a simple text editor and the make utility.

 The 64tass cross assembler was chosen for its similarity with the Turbo-Macro-Pro assembler running under the CBM64 machines.